Blue paint has long been a popular choice for homeowners, designers, and artists alike.

 The Many Faces of Blue Paint

-• Cornflower Blue: A delicate, pale blue with a hint of purple undertones, cornflower blue evokes feelings of serenity and simplicity.
-This versatile shade works well in both traditional and contemporary settings, making it a popular choice for bedrooms, bathrooms, and living spaces.
+Cornflower Blue A pale blue tinged with a touch of purple undertones, cornflower blue is calming and uplifting.
+This versatile colour complements both traditional and modern rooms so lends itself to bedrooms, bathrooms and living spaces alike.

 Blue Painting: A Brief History